ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - [ ] Reach fix (possible but its limited to 5-6 thanks to vector's goofy ahh anticheat)
 - [ ] **NoSlow – Prevents slowdown from using items or cobwebs**
 - [ ] Fullbright – Always max brightness. (funny)
-- [ ] CustomCape / Wings – Renders client-side cosmetics? (recode possibly?!)
+- [ ] CustomCape / Wings – Renders client-side cosmetics? (would be annoying with the current system to hook the game, but is still possible, because it's a render module)
 - [ ] TargetStrafe – Strafes around enemies in combat while attacking.
 - [ ] Small music player (ie. links to spotify) (like JoLean client)
 - [ ] Render miniblox's HUDS (ie. health bar to mc like hearts?!)